shabeer-syed/acesinehrs/_pages/home.md

   - image_path: ACEsinEHRs graphs and visuals.jpg
     alt: "ACE domains and indicators"
     title: "Explore visuals"
-    excerpt: "View and download the ACEs and indicators.
-Free to use however you want under license."
+    excerpt: "View and download the ACEs and indicators."
     url: "/docs/license/"
     btn_label: "Learn More"
   - image_path: ACEs definition and frameworks.jpg
     alt: "ACEs definition and framework"
     title: "Definitions & frameworks"
-    excerpt: "View and download the ACEs and indicators.
-Free to use however you want under license."
+    excerpt: "View and download the ACEs and indicators. "
     url: "/docs/license/"
     btn_label: "Learn More"